wxl/blogofobe/docs/index.rst

-..
-Blogofile documentation master file, created by sphinx-quickstart on Mon Aug 17 21:05:43 2009.
+.. blogofobe documentation master file, created by sphinx-quickstart on Mon Aug 17 21:05:43 2009.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Blogofile Documentation
+blogofobe Documentation
 #######################

 .. note::
-   This documents the 0.8 version of Blogofile_, the current stable release.
+   This documents the blogofobe current stable release.
-   There are also `docs for 0.7.1`_.

-   0.8 is not guaranteed to be backward compatible with 0.7.1.

 .. toctree::
    :maxdepth: 2